dhbrookes/dhbrookes.github.io/README.md

 [1] **D. H. Brookes**, A. Aghazadeh, and J. Listgarten.
 On the sparsity of fitness functions and implications for learning. *bioRxiv*, 2021.

-[2] A. Aghazadeh, H. Nisonoff, O. Ocal, **D. H. Brookes**, Y. Huang, O. O. Koyluoglu, J. Listgarten, and \mbox{K. Ramchandran}.
+[2] A. Aghazadeh, H. Nisonoff, O. Ocal, **D. H. Brookes**, Y. Huang, O. O. Koyluoglu, J. Listgarten, and K. Ramchandran.
 Sparse Epistatic Regularization of Deep Neural Networks for Inferring Fitness Functions. *bioRxiv*, 2021.

 [3] **D. H. Brookes**, A. Busia, C. Fannjiang, K. Murphy, and J. Listgarten.
 A view of Estimation of Distribution Algorithms through the lens of Expectation Maximization.
 Accepted at *The Genetic and Evolutionary Computation Conference*, 2020.